selfcommunity/developers-doc/docs/apireference/v2/post/remove_upvote_for_a_specific_post.md

 title: Remove an upvote for a Specific Post
 ---

-This endpoint removes an upvote for a specific post
+This endpoint removes a vote/reaction for a specific post

 :::info